AdriCappelletti/Juego-Simon-Dice/README.md

 <br>
 This game was made as a project for the r/argentinaprograma JS course (Click here for more info => https://argentinaprograma.com/).

-The project was build HTML, CSS (grid and flex-box) and JS Vanilla.
+The project was build with HTML, CSS (grid and flex-box) and JS Vanilla.

 You can see the demo by clicking here: https://adricappelletti.github.io/Juego-Simon-Dice/